 Appropriate Vaccine Usage

-This is the percent of patients who were administered the flu and pneumonia vaccines.
+This indicates the percentage of residents who have received the flu and pneumonia vaccines.
 High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This metric measures the percentage of long-term residents who needed more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and continence.
-Many in the industry argue this is a reliable measure of a patient's well-being.
+This is a measure of the percentage of long-term care residents that required additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.

 Ability to Keep Residents Mobile